 What Alaska is Doing for Safer Travel in 2020

-Because COVID-19 had its greatest initial impact in the early part of the year, the Alaska tourism industry has had time to put in place new standards for healthy travel before our guests arrive for the summer/fall 2020 season.
+The Alaska tourism industry has worked together to put in place new standards for healthy travel during the summer/fall 2020 season.
 These processes adhere to CDC and State of Alaska guidelines and in many cases are only small enhancements to procedures in place pre-coronavirus.

-Respected year-round hotels like Seward's Harbor 360 are setting the sanitization standard for lodging throughout the state.
+Respected year-round hotels like Seward's Harbor 360 are set the sanitization standard for lodging throughout the state.
 This can include:

 - Hand sanitizer stations throughout public areas.